burdier/pathify/README.md

 python setup.py build

-:P can you help me with this project? yep, i wait your PR.
+:P can you help me with this project? yep, I am waiting  your PR.